 But how do you bring healthy eating habits into the workplace – without the social stigma of body size shaming or pressuring employees to participate?
 To get employee buy-in, let employees organize and manage the challenge – with HR’s support.
 Usually a challenge that is long enough to create some momentum, is the most likely to succeed.
 While you may have heard that it takes 21 days to change a habit, research has demonstrated it typically takes 66 days to anchor a new eating, drinking and exercise habit (ranging between 18-254 days).
 While a 30-day nutrition challenge can get things started, longer challenges will optimally create more long-term results that stick.

-3 Keys to Making your Workplace Nutrition Challenge a S
+3 Keys to Making your Workplace Nutrition Challenge a Success:

 Most important is information.
 An informed employee is the most likely to participate in a nutrition challenge because they understand the benefits and want to make the change, but need help.

 Secondly, provide the tools and resources to help employees succeed at their wellness challenge.
 Reminders, support such as healthy foods and drinks, and positive reinforcement are very important to helping your team develop healthy new habits.
 Key managers and company leaders who participate in the challenge set a top-down as well as bottom-up.

 Lastly, incentivize.
 Everyone wants to be rewarded, even for doing what they know they should be doing – but aren’t.
 Rather than celebrating individual results, foster a sense of community and reward all participants.
 Incentives don’t need to be costly or elaborate, but they should be meaningful to the challenge: think fun t-shirts, a fruit smoothie coupon, a lunch-hour yoga class, mini massages, healthy meal kit delivery service vouchers or a grocery store gift certificate.

 3 Healthy Eating Workplace Wellness Challenges